Generic name: irinotecan (eye-ri-noe-TEE-kan)

-Call your doctor right away if you have an unexplained fever, cough, shortness of breath, trouble with breathing, or wheezing after receiving irinotecan.
+Call your doctor right away if you have an unexplained fever, cough, or trouble breathing after receiving irinotecan.
 These may be symptoms of a serious lung problem.

-irinotecan may increase your risk of having blood clots.
-Tell your doctor right away if you start having a sudden and severe headache, trouble with breathing, or problems with vision, speech, or walking.
+Irinotecan may increase your risk of having blood clots.
+Tell your doctor right away if you start having a sudden and severe headache, trouble breathing, or problems with vision, speech, or walking.